PSLmodels/Tax-Calculator/README.md

 Data
 ========
-Documentation for the core dataset used by the Tax Calculator is available at http://users.nber.org/~taxsim/gdb/gdb08.pdf.
+Documentation for many of the core variables used by the Tax Calculator is available at http://users.nber.org/~taxsim/gdb/gdb08.pdf.

 Using Tax Calculator
 ========